rosaforrestiana/five_programs_built_from_bash_script/README.md

 # learn_bash_script_by_building_five_program

-Instruction how to use write the script:
+Instruction on how to use write the script:

 Create the bingo, fortune, questionnaire and the countdown file one by one.